Scaling of entanglement entropy at deconfined quantum criticality

 Because EE is a non-local quantity, its numerical computation, even just the second R\'enyi EE, is a challenging task in QMC simulations of interacting lattice models.
 Although several numerical algorithms have been developed for this purpose~\cite{Hastings2010, Humeniuk2012,Inglis2013,Luitz2014}, they are still numerically very costly due to the necessity of enlarging the configurational space to replicas and exchanging them during the sampling processes.
 Further improving the efficiency and stability of the numerical estimator, especially for large system sizes and lattice models with multi-spin interactions or fermions~\cite{Grover2013,Assaad2015} is still highly desirable.

 These are the difficulties we set out to overcome in this work.
-Building on the recent nonequilibrium measurement of the R\'enyi entropy~\cite{DEmidio2020}, we develop a new nonequilibrium increment method, that can make the best usage of the divide-and-conquer procedure of the nonequilibrium process and the modern massive parallel computing technique to greatly improve the speed of the simulation and the data quality of the entanglement measurement~\cite{JRZhao2021method}.
+Building on the recent nonequilibrium measurement of the R\'enyi entropy~\cite{DEmidio2020} which has shown its unprecedented efficiency on the measurememt of R\'enyi entanglement entropy of two dimensional Heisenberg model than the previous attempts ~\cite{PhysRevLett.104.157201,PhysRevB.83.224410,PhysRevB.84.165134,PhysRevB.86.235116,PhysRevA.102.062413}, we develop a new nonequilibrium increment method, that can make the best usage of the divide-and-conquer procedure of the nonequilibrium process and the modern massive parallel computing technique to improve the speed of the simulation and the data quality of the entanglement measurement~\cite{JRZhao2021method}.

-To test the performance of our method, we first show that at the $(2+1)d$ O(3) transition in a square lattice $J_1-J_2$ model (or the columnar dimer lattice model), the EE indeed exhibits universal scaling behavior of area law plus logarithmic corner corrections, and the obtained correction exponent is consistent with previous results~\cite{KallinJS2014,Helmes2014}.
-Then we move on to the DQC.
-We find that although the EE still obeys a similar scaling behavior, the universal coefficient of the corner correction term is negative.
+To test the performance of our method, we first show that at the $(2+1)d$ O(3) transition in a square lattice $J_1-J_2$ columnar dimer model, the EE indeed exhibits universal scaling behavior of area law plus logarithmic corner corrections, and the obtained correction exponent is closer to the prediction of Gaussion theory ~\cite{CASINI2007183} consistent with previous numerical results~\cite{KallinJS2014,Helmes2014,InglisNJP2013}.
+Then we move on to the DQC and find that although the EE still obeys a similar scaling behavior, the universal coefficient of the corner correction term is negative.
 Such a result is in sharp contradiction with the positivity conditions for the R\'enyi EE which hold for unitary conformal field theories~\cite{Casini2012,Bueno_2015, YCWang2021DQCdisorder} -- and pointing towards alternative scenarios of DQC such as non-unitary CFT with complex fixed points annihilation~\cite{Nahum2020,RCMa2020,YCWang2021DQCdisorder}, multi-criticality~\cite{BWZhao2020PRL,DCLu2021} or precursors to a weakly first-order transition~\cite{Jiang2008,Kuklov2008,KChen2013,DEmidio2021}.

 {\it{Model.-}} Our main goal is to investigate the 2nd R\'enyi EE at the DQCP of the $J-Q_3$ model~\cite{Sandvik2007,Senthil2004,NSMa2018}, as illustrated in Fig.~\ref{fig:fig1} (a).
 The Hamiltonian reads